Park Visitor Management Platform For Safe and Sustainable Tourism

 Boris is the co-founder and CEO of the award-winning Parkbus initiative, the world’s first dedicated city-to-park bus service that expanded across Canada and inspired similar initiatives around the world.

 Boris won numerous awards for his work, which was featured by over 200 publications including the National Geographic.

 Boris holds an MBA as well as a computer science degrees.

 Vitaly is a data scientist and software engineer who architected, automated and deployed intricate analytics solutions, and complex distributed environments that handle billions of transactions every day.

-He is director of engineering at Panvista Analytics, and a key advisor for several other companies, including Parkbus, on technology, automation, scalability and security.
+He is a key advisor for several companies, including Parkbus, on technology, automation, scalability and security.

-Stephanie has extensive experience working with government, nonprofit and private organizations, and holds a Masters of Community Development and a Bachelors in Human Geography.
+Stephanie has extensive experience developing social enterprises and working with government, nonprofit and private organizations.
+She holds a Masters of Community Development and a Bachelors in Human Geography.